Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Results

 \subsection{Speech-to-Text Evaluation}

 The chrF results are geographically interpolated and plotted in \autoref{fig:maps}.
 We observe in the map that zero-shot performance is particularly high in the Tuscan region, where the highest performing dialect site also resides, as shown in \autoref{table:s2t_summary_chrf} and \autoref{table:s2t_summary_bleu}.
 Prior literature has established standard Italian to be modelled after Tuscan varieties \citep{hall1980italian, wieling2014lexical}, which corroborates the trend observed in our results.
-The similarity of Umbrian dialects with Tuscan dialects is also observable in Umbrian dialects ranking second after Tuscan in \autoref{table:s2t_summary_chrf} and \autoref{table:s2t_summary_bleu}. \autoref{table:dia_corr} details the correlation between linguistic similarity and the performance scores, where the Pearson correlation for the chrF score is -0.50 and for BLEU -0.54, and the Spearman correlation is -0.58 for chrF and -0.50 for BLEU, suggesting a strong correlation between similarity to the standard (as approximated by the highest performing site) and speech-to-text performance.
+The similarity of Umbrian dialects with Tuscan dialects is also observable in Umbrian dialects ranking second after Tuscan in \autoref{table:s2t_summary_chrf} and \autoref{table:s2t_summary_bleu}.
+Furthermore, \autoref{table:dia_corr} details the correlation between linguistic similarity and the performance scores on the level of dialect sites, where the Pearson correlation for the chrF score is -0.50 and for BLEU -0.54, and the Spearman correlation is -0.58 for chrF and -0.50 for BLEU, suggesting---to answer RQ1---a strong correlation between similarity to the standard (as approximated by the highest performing site) and speech-to-text performance.